Derric01/Voice_translator/README.md

-AssemblyAI: Converts speech input to text (speech-to-text), Google Translate API: Translates the text into the target language, Eleven Labs: Converts translated text to speech (text-to-speech).
+AssemblyAI: Converts speech input to text (speech-to-text), Google Translate API: Translates the text into the target language, Eleven Labs: Converts translated text to speech .